CarterPlenge/Basic-Chatbot-Setup/README.md

 # Basic Chatbot
-This was a fragmented section of another project i did.
+This was a fragmented part of another project i did.

 This project is set up to utilized the following models
  - Speech to Text: [faster-Whisper-large-v3](https://huggingface.co/Systran/faster-whisper-large-v3)